-We are so blessed week in and week out to be studying together the Word of God and have its truths open to our hearts and minds by the Holy Spirit.
+We are so blessed week in and week out to be studying together the Word of God and have its truths opened to our hearts and minds by the Holy Spirit.
 What a tremendous, tremendous privilege it is.
 Every text that we come to as the months and years go by carries with it such great truth, such heart-searching truth, such life-changing truth.
-And I...I find that the adventure of my own preparation each week is an exhilarating joy.
+And I, I find that the adventure of my own preparation each week is an exhilarating joy.

-This week, however, as was last week is a bit hard for me to preach because I'm talking about what I do in talking about the qualifications for one who is a pastor.
-And I want you to understand that I come to this pulpit humbly and I come to this pulpit not at all advocating myself as the pattern or the model for these things.
-I come to the pulpit as one who is really myself under the authority of what the Scripture says and I must bring it to bear upon my own life so this is indeed an exercise in my own spiritual life.
+This week, however - as was last week - is a bit hard for me to preach because I'm talking about what I do in talking about the qualifications for one who is a pastor.
+And I want you to understand that I come to this pulpit humbly, and I come to this pulpit not at all advocating myself as the pattern or the model for these things.
+I come to the pulpit as one who is really myself under the authority of what the Scripture says, and I must bring it to bear upon my own life, so this is indeed an exercise in my own spiritual life.
 I have been through this text now for days and days and it has searched out my own heart, as do all of those that particularly pertain to the ministry and those who are qualified.
-And whatever God has done in my life in ministry, whatever he is doing and shall do in the future is strictly and only due to His grace, which is abundant in me and for which I give Him all the glory.
+And whatever God has done in my life in ministry, whatever he is doing and shall do in the future, is strictly and only due to His grace, which is abundant in me and for which I give Him all the glory.

 In general, the role of leadership is one of example.
-Obviously precept is there but behind anything we say is what we are.
+Obviously precept is there, but behind anything we say is what we are.
 And that is why in this text, starting in verse 5 and running down to verse 9, you don't hear anything about teaching until you come to verse 9.
-Only as the last category of discussion does the Apostle Paul talk about men who are skilled in holding forth the faithful Word.
+Only as the last category of discussion does the apostle Paul talk about men who are skilled in holding forth the faithful Word.
 Up until that point, everything has to do with character.
 The character of the man is the foundation of his preaching and teaching because the pattern of his life is the platform for his proclamation.
 We are preachers and we are teachers, we are articulators of truth, but at the same time that is done from the platform of a virtuous life.
 Leadership primarily is example.
 We are called to live what we preach and teach.
 We are to set a pattern for others to follow in our own lives, as well as what we say.
 The apostle Paul reminds us of that in a number of places, as do other New Testament writers.
 Philippians 3:17, Paul says, "Brethren, join in following my example, and observe those who walk according to the pattern you have in us.
 Follow people who follow me because I follow Christ."
 That's leadership in the church.

-In 2 Thessalonians chapter 3 and verse 9, Paul says that we offer ourselves as a model for you that you might follow our example.
-In 1 Timothy chapter 4 and verse 12, Paul says to Timothy that you are to be an example in speech, conduct, love, faith and purity, an example that others can follow.
-In Hebrews chapter 13 and verse 7, the readers are told to remember those who led them, who spoke the Word and they are to imitate their faith, follow their life pattern.
-In 1 Peter 5 Peter says that under shepherds, pastors, are to be examples to the flock.
+In 2 Thessalonians chapter 3 and verse 9, Paul says that we “offer ourselves as a model for you that you might follow our example.”
+In 1 Timothy chapter 4 and verse 12, Paul says to Timothy that you are to be an example “in speech, conduct, love, faith and purity,” an example that others can follow.
+In Hebrews chapter 13 and verse 7, the readers are told to “remember those who led them, who spoke the word,” and they are to “imitate their faith,” follow their life pattern.
+In 1 Peter 5, Peter says that under shepherds, pastors, are “to be examples to the flock.”

 I suppose it's summed up in 1 Corinthians 11:1 where Paul says, "Be ye followers of me as I am of Christ."
 And so leadership is basically spiritual virtue, spiritual character, spiritual maturity, godliness, holiness, righteousness, integrity of life that sets a pattern for others to follow.

 When Paul wants to find a way to illustrate this kind of leadership, when he wants to find some other arena to draw as an analogy for this, interestingly enough he chooses the family.
-Look at a very important text, 1 Thessalonians chapter 2....1 Thessalonians chapter 2.
+Look at a very important text, 1 Thessalonians chapter 2, 1 Thessalonians chapter 2.
 Paul here is describing to the Thessalonians the nature of his ministry.
 And he describes it beginning in verse 7 in some very wonderful terms.
-First Thessalonians 2:7, "We proved to be gentle among you as a nursing mother tenderly cares for her own children, having thus a fond affection for you we were well pleased to impart to you not only the gospel of God but also our own lives because you had become very dear to us, for you recall, brethren, our labor and hardship, how working night and day so as not to be a burden to any of you we proclaimed to you the gospel of God.
-You're witnesses and so is God how devoutly and uprightly and blamelessly we behaved toward you believers, just as you know how we were exhorting and encouraging and imploring each one of you as a father would his own children, so that you may walk in a manner worthy of the God who calls you into His own Kingdom and glory."
+First Thessalonians 2:7, "We proved to be gentle among you, as a nursing mother tenderly cares for her own children.
+Having thus a fond affection for you, we were well-pleased to impart to you not only the gospel of God but also our own lives, because you had become very dear to us.
+For you recall, brethren, our labor and hardship, how working night and day so as not to be a burden to any of you, we proclaimed to you the gospel of God.
+You're witnesses, and so is God, how devoutly and uprightly and blamelessly we behaved toward you believers; just as you know how we were exhorting and encouraging and imploring each one of you as a father would his own children, so that you may walk in a manner worthy of the God who calls you into His own kingdom and glory."

 There you have the image of the consummate leader in the church.
 He's not like a CEO in a company, not at all.
 He is like a father in a family.
 He is like a mother in a family.
 He is a combination of both of those in a spiritual parent.
 He is tender and loving and compassionate.
-He has a compulsive love which gives its life for the nurturing of others no matter how great the toil to do so.
-He is strong, he is persuasive, he is motivating, courageous.
+He has a compulsive love which gives its life for the nurturing of others, no matter how great the toil to do so.
+He is strong; he is persuasive; he is motivating, courageous.
 He sets the pace for others.
 He sets the model by example.
 And this is a parenting kind of picture.
 He lives a life to be imitated.

 The spiritual leader in the church is not primarily a producer as industry calls them, somebody who works hard.
-He is not primarily a manager, that is somebody who gets people to work.
+He is not primarily a manager, that is, somebody who gets people to work.
 He is a leader, that is someone who lives a life that others want to copy.
 That's what leadership is.
 The producer is somebody who can do a job.
 The manager is somebody who can mobilize people to accomplish an end.
 The leader is someone that others want to be like.
 That's what spiritual leadership is.
-We're not just producers, I'm not just in the church to produce sermons.
+We're not just producers.
+I'm not just in the church to produce sermons.
 We're not just managers.
 I'm not here to organize and structure and mobilize the church to some accomplished goal.
 All pastors and elders are here to become patterns that you desire to follow, people you want to become like because they pattern for you the very things they teach from the Word of God.
 And there's no better way to see that then in the analogy of parenting.
 And that's why Paul chooses it there in 1 Thessalonians.

 Paul many times refers to those that are Christians and saints in his life as his children.
 John calls them his children in the faith.
 Peter calls the believers children.
 Why?
-Because they all understand that spiritual leadership is a kind of parenting role where you live before people, you set an example before them as well as teaching, instructing them.
+Because they all understand that spiritual leadership is a kind of parenting role where you live before people, you set an example before them, as well as teaching, instructing them.
 They go together.

 When you have the responsibility to lead people to Christ and to lead them to sanctification and holiness and to lead them to service for the Lord Jesus Christ, you are fathering them, you are nurturing them, you are parenting them, moving them along.
 And your life must back up what you say if you're to have the power of integrity and credibility in that effort.

-Now I believe that's really a very important concept to have in mind as you come to the text of Titus chapter 1.
-Let's go there...Titus chapter 1.
-Titus says, "For this reason...verse 5...I left you in Crete that you might set in order what remains and appoint elders in every city as I directed you, namely if any man be above reproach, a one-woman man” - and now for this morning we look at this statement – “having children who believe, not accused of dissipation or rebellion."
+Now I believe that's, that’s really a very important concept to have in mind as you come to the text of Titus chapter 1.
+Let's go there - Titus chapter 1.
+Titus says, "For this reason,” verse 5, “I left you in Crete, that you might set in order what remains and appoint elders in every city as I directed you, namely, if any man be above reproach, a one-woman man” - and now for this morning we look at this statement – “having children who believe, not accused of dissipation or rebellion."

 Now if you are to be a leader of the Lord's church, if you are to be a father to the family of God as we read about in 1 Thessalonians chapter 2, what better way to qualify yourself then by proving your spiritual leadership in your own family.
 If you want to know whether a man lives an exemplary life, if you want to know whether he can lead someone to faith in Christ by the power of his own virtue, if you want to know whether he can teach the truth, if you want to know whether he can model it, whether he is consistent, whether he can lead people to salvation, lead them to holiness, lead them to serve God, then look at the most intimate relationships in his life and see if he can do it there.
 See if he has integrity there.
 See if the credibility is there.
 Does a man have integrity and virtue?
 Does a man have true godliness and righteousness in all his ways?
 Are the principles that he wants to teach lived out in the most intimate way in his own life?
 Is he able to lead someone to Christ by the power of his testimony and consistency?
 Is he trustworthy?
 Is he godly?
 Is he virtuous?